-- b) In the semester(s) in which the course reduction is taken, a faculty member is expected to continue with non-teaching responsibilities to the department and College such as advising, committee assignments, and independent studies or honors projects.
-Departments will be responsible for providing whatever coverage of these duties might be necessary if the faculty member is unable to perform them for a short period of time. - c) A faculty member should notify the Office of the Dean for Academic Affairs of a birth or adoption event with as much advance notice as feasible.
+- c) A faculty member should notify the Office of the Dean for Academic Affairs and the Office of Human Resources of a birth or adoption event with as much advance notice as feasible.
 The Dean's office will meet with the faculty member and then consult with department chairs and/or program directors.
-The specific distribution of the two-course reduction must be approved by the Dean in consultation with the faculty member and department chairs and department chairs and/or program directors. - d) A faculty member receiving a course reduction affirms him-herself to be the primary or coequal caregiver of the child during the time of the course reduction.
-Course reductions are only available to faculty in the role of primary or coequal caregivers. - e) Faculty who are not primary or coequal caregivers may request exemption from non-teaching duties for the semester in which her or his child is born/adopted or the following semester, upon timely notification of the Dean's Office of an anticipated birth or adoption.
-Departments will be responsible for providing whatever coverage of these duties might be necessary. - f) Other paid and unpaid leave time is available to eligible mothers and fathers following childbirth or adoption, based on College and federal policies (see Family Medical Leave Policy for eligibility requirements and additional information).
-The paid Parental Leave options for faculty outlined above run concurrently with the provisions of FMLA. - g) For birth mothers, when leave is needed for medical reasons during pregnancy, childbirth, and postpartum, the College's Medical Absences and Leave Policy for Faculty applies.
-As with any other short-term medical event, the expectation is that departments or programs will cover classes in such instances without additional resources from the College.
-A medical leave begins when a doctor determines that the mother is unable to work and extends for up to 6 weeks past the date the child is born (pending any medical complications).
-During this time the mother is required to initiate a Short Term Disability claim.
-Human Resources will assist with this process.

-h) The birth or adoption of a child is a "qualified event" which allows parents to add a child to their health plan.
+The specific distribution of the two-course reduction must be approved by the Dean in consultation with the faculty member and department chairs and department chairs and/or program directors. - d) A faculty member receiving a course reduction affirms themselves to be the primary or coequal caregiver of the child during the time of the course reduction.
+Course reductions are only available to faculty in the role of primary or coequal caregivers. - e) Faculty who are not primary or coequal caregivers may request exemption from non-teaching duties for the semester in which their child is born/adopted or the following semester, upon timely notification of the Dean's Office of an anticipated birth or adoption.
+Departments will be responsible for providing whatever coverage of these duties might be necessary. - f) Other paid and unpaid leave time is available to eligible parents/guardians following childbirth or adoption, based on College and federal policies (see Family Medical Leave Policy for eligibility requirements and additional information).
+The paid Parental Leave options for faculty outlined above run concurrently with the provisions of FMLA. - g) For employees giving birth, when leave is needed for medical reasons during pregnancy, childbirth, and postpartum, the College's Medical Absences and Leave Policy for Faculty applies, during which no work for the College is expected.
+As with any other short-term medical event, the expectation is that departments or programs will cover classes and other responsibilities in such instances without additional resources from the College.
+A medical leave begins when a doctor determines that the person giving birth is unable to work and extends for up to 6 weeks past the date the child is born (pending any medical complications).
+During this time the employee is required to initiate a Short Term Disability claim.
+Expectant employees should contact Human Resources to discuss their options in advance, and must notify Human Resources as soon as possible after the birth itself. - h) The birth or adoption of a child is a "qualified event" which allows parents to add a child to their health plan.
 Parents must do so within 31 days of the birth of the child by completing a new benefits enrollment form available in Human Resources.